justincrosbie/react-cat-dog-app/README.md

 This is a React application that displays random facts about cats and dogs.
 It features infinite scrolling and allows users to filter facts by animal type.

+This version demonstrates the usage of Redux to manage state, and decouple the components from the data.
+Note this is overkill for such a small app, but it's just to demonstrate how Redux can be used.

 ## Features

 - Display random facts about cats and dogs
 - Filter facts by cat, dog, or both
+- Uses Redux to manage the state of the app, decoupling the components from the data
 - Infinite scrolling to load more facts
 - Responsive design for mobile and desktop